captncraig/stardewexporter/readme.md

 ## Usage

-Running the game with the mod installed will create one `.prom` file per save in the Mod's directory.
-This can be consumed with node_exporter or windows exporter.
+Running the game with the mod installed will create a web server that serves metrics at `http://loclhost:8585/metrics`.

 TODO: grafana agent snippets